timidri/puppet-tomcat/README.md

       source	 => 'puppet:///yourapplication/downloadable.war',
     }

-Install a webapplication from a maven repository
+Install a web application from a maven repository
 -------------------------
 To install a web application (.war) from a maven artifact repository